By the kick442.com team

-The idea of introducing the yellow and red cards in the game of football is nurtured during the 1962 FIFA world cup in Chile.
+The idea of introducing the yellow and red cards in the game of football was nurtured during the 1962 FIFA world cup in Chile.

 Acting as the center referee of the clash, Englishman Ken Aston whistled the pioneer foul at 12 second and another at 12 minutes against the Italians.